ewerlopes/rosbag-sliding-windows-annotator/README.md

 $ sudo apt-get install ros-kinetic-python-qt-binding pyqt5-dev pyqt5-dev-tools python-pyqt5.qtmultimedia python-pyqt5
 ```
 ##### Possible compementary dependencies:
-Depending on how you install ros (desktop-full or just desktop), you may run into the `defaultServiceProvider::requestService(): no service found for - "org.qt-project.qt.mediaplayer` problem.
-It is a problem probabily related with the qtmultimedia part of the pyqt5 library.
+Depending on how you install ros (desktop-full or just desktop), you may run into the `defaultServiceProvider::requestService(): no service found for - "org.qt-project.qt.mediaplayer"` problem when playing the rosbag image topics in the `annotator.py` script.
+It is a problem most likely related with the qtmultimedia part of the pyqt5 library.
 A quick solution would be to install qtmultimedia5.examples, by issuing the folowing command in the terminal:

 ```sudo apt-get install qtmultimedia5-examples```